 This tutorial will focus on embroidering the front of the hat with my single-needle machine, as this is by far the most common location to embroider.

 There are so many types of baseball caps available!

 If you have a center seam on a very thick hat, this is not the best choice of hat for a beginner to learn with.

 I like the softer caps from Michaels and Hobby Lobby.
-I do like to buy my hats in person so I can touch them first and determine the inside construction, for example, whether there is a laminated backing.
-However, there are a lot of websites that sell hats specifically geared towards embroidery if you do prefer to shop online.
+I also prefer to buy my hats in person so I can touch them and determine the inside construction, for example, checking for laminated backing, which I avoid.

 Do You Need a Hat Hoop to Embroider On a Hat?

 No, you can embroider a hat on a single-needle embroidery machine without a cap hoop!

 My experience with my hat hoop (above) for my Brother SE625 was only okay.
 Using my regular hoop and stabilizing the cap with pins was just as easy.

 However, I know some users swear by a cap hoop, so if you have problems with stitching your hats, try a specialized hoop!